 Solar flares occur when the magnetic fields cross each other.
 Where the magnetic fields have opposite polarity, the solar flare is formed, bursting out into the corona.
 The frequency of flares is based on their timing in the 11-year solar cycle.
 When the cycle is at its maximum, several flares can be observed each day, at its minimum, there is normally only one per day.
 Solar flares release high amounts of energy in the form of gamma rays and X-rays that can travel to Earth in a matter of hours or days, depending on the actions of the solar wind.

 Once the energy released gets to our atmosphere, it can affect satellite to ground communications, such a GPS signals and satellite television.
 They can cause long-lasting, high-level radiation storms in the upper atmosphere.
 This radiation can damage sensitive satellite electronics, and even injure astronauts if they are exposed to high levels of these kinds of radiation.
-The Earth’s atmosphere and its magnetic field which curves around the plant from pole to pole serves as a very effective shield against X-rays and gamma rays, but once the energy reaches the atmosphere, it can heat it, which can affect radio communications that travel at that level.
+The Earth’s atmosphere and its magnetic field which curves around the planet from pole to pole serves as a very effective shield against X-rays and gamma rays, but once the energy reaches the atmosphere, it can heat it, which can affect radio communications that travel at that level.
 Solar flares are classified in three levels based on their size and strength; X is the largest, M is the moderate size, and C is the smallest.
 In a report on a significant solar flare in 2011, NASA stated that, “X-class flares are the most powerful of all solar events that can trigger radio blackouts and long-lasting radiation storms, disturbing telecommunications and electric grids.”

 Coronal mass ejections (CMEs) are giant globs of solar plasma and magnetic fields that are ejected from the sun’s corona and travelling away from the sun at tremendous speed and with tremendous energy.
 They occur when the strong magnetic fields that give structure to the corona get twisted and break, causing gaps.
 These gaps normally occur above sun spots.
 These breaks in the magnetic fields allow solar material, often in the range of billions of tons, to be released.